DanielSant0s/AthenaEnv/README.md

 ### Modules:
 * System: Files, folders and system stuff.
 * Image: Image drawing.
-* Shape: Shape drawing, triangles, circles etc.
+* Draw: Shape drawing, triangles, circles etc.
 * Render: Basic 3D support.
 * Display: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
 * Font: Functions that control the texts that appear on the screen, loading texts, drawing and unloading from memory.